sami-chaaban/alphascreen/README.md

 # alphascreen

 Use this package to generate fastas for a set of interaction partners to run Alphafold predictions.
 The input is a table which includes two columns containing uniprot IDs for the interaction partners.
 The sequences are fetched from Uniprot and fragmented before generating fasta files.
-Fragmenting helps keep the total sequence length short enough so the jobs to run out of memory.
+Fragmenting helps keep the total sequence length short enough so the jobs don't run out of memory.

 The output is a bash script that allows you to run Alphafold on all the generated fasta files.
-This depends on the syntax for submitting jobs on your system, which will likely require you to edit *jobsetup.py* accordingly.
-Importantly, the results should be output into a "results" directory for analysis to work.
-This has only been tested on Colabfold 1.3.0 and the file naming system it uses.
+The syntax for job submission will likely not correspond to what you use in your system.
+You can either edit the output file "colabfoldrun.bsh" or "jobsetup.py" itself so that the alphafold submission commands have the right syntax.
+If you do change this, make sure the results are output into a "results" directory, which is important for the analysis command "show_top" to work.
+The package has only been tested on Colabfold 1.3.0 and therefore its file naming system.

 The results can be ranked by iptm score and compiled into a pdf showing all PAEs next to snapshots of the predictions.